wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 bash wme-installer.sh --data-archive
 ```

-- Copy the generated data.tar to secure location in local or to any cloud storage services.
+- Copy the generated data.tar to secure location on new WME Platform Instance or to any cloud storage services.

 ## Data restore